yangsec888/www_wmap/Readme.md

 #### Run In Docker

-'docker-compose up' would run the app from the containers.
+Use docker command 'docker-compose up' - it would run the app from the pre-build container images.
+(Please ensure your account has sufficient administrator / or sudo privilege to docker daemon and the host OS system resources)
 It should produce the output similar to below:
 ```sh
 $ git clone https://github.com/yangsec888/www_wmap.git